Core Concepts¶

 Controller-specific G-code output formats.
 FiberPath currently supports Marlin dialects with plans for FANUC and GRBL.

-See Axis Mapping Guide for choosing between dialects.
+See Axis Mapping Guide for format details and migration notes.

 Configurable mapping of logical planning axes to physical controller axes.
 Allows the same planning logic to produce G-code for different machine configurations.